uts-ios-dev/BubblePop/docs/Project 2 Description.md

 ## Assessment

-You will demonstrate your app in your assigned lab on 19th May.
+You will demonstrate your app in your assigned lab on the week of 14 May.
+Your peers will mark your app's functionality and give you feedback on usability.

 **Max score**: 30 marks

-#### Functionality: 20 marks
+#### Functionality: 20 marks (marked by peers)

 The Xcode project must unzip successfully and compile without errors.